dawidsielski/medical-data-share/client_side/README.md

-# Client side for medical-data-share
+# Client side for medical_data_share

-This folder contains python script which is responsible for getting data from medical-data-share website.
+This folder contains CLI python script which is responsible for requesting information from FreqShare website.

 ## Getting Started